lawrennd/snippets/_information-game/includes/gradient-ascent-uncertainty.md

     plt.tight_layout()
     return fig}

-\notes{As the system evolves through gradient ascent, we observe several key transitions:
+\notes{As the system evolves through gradient ascent, we observe transitions.

-1. **Uncertainty desaturation**: The system begins with a minimal entropy state that exactly saturates the uncertainty bound ($\Delta x \cdot \Delta p = \hbar/2$).
+1. *Uncertainty desaturation*: The system begins with a minimal entropy state that exactly saturates the uncertainty bound ($\Delta x \cdot \Delta p = \hbar/2$).
 As entropy increases, this bound becomes less tightly saturated.

-2. **Shape transformation**: The initial highly squeezed uncertainty ellipse (with small position uncertainty and large momentum uncertainty) gradually becomes more circular, representing a more balanced distribution of uncertainty.
+2. *Shape transformation*: The initial highly squeezed uncertainty ellipse (with small position uncertainty and large momentum uncertainty) gradually becomes more circular, representing a more balanced distribution of uncertainty.

-3. **Quantum-to-classical transition**: The system transitions from a quantum-like regime (where uncertainty is at the minimum allowed by quantum mechanics) to a more classical-like regime (where statistical uncertainty dominates over quantum uncertainty).
+3. *Quantum-to-classical transition*: The system transitions from a quantum-like regime (where uncertainty is at the minimum allowed by quantum mechanics) to a more classical-like regime (where statistical uncertainty dominates over quantum uncertainty).}

-This evolution reveals how information naturally flows from highly ordered configurations toward maximum entropy states, while still respecting the fundamental constraints imposed by the uncertainty principle.}
+\notes{This evolution reveals how information naturally flows from highly ordered configurations toward maximum entropy states, while still respecting the fundamental constraints imposed by the uncertainty principle.}

 \newslide{Multivariate Systems and Saddle Points}